filippo/jquery.sg.video/README.md

      </script>

 Options is an object containing the following attributes:
- * preferrendTag: string.
+  * `preferrendTag`: string.
 Default value: video.
 If anything else is passed the generated html is for a flash only video.

- * xhtmlStyleTag: boolean.
+  * `xhtmlStyleTag`: boolean.
 Default value: false.
 Tells wether the generated html is in xhtml style or not.

- * autoplay: boolean.
+  * `autoplay`: boolean.
 Default value: false.
 If true adds the autoplay attribute to the video tag.

- * controls: boolean.
+  * `controls`: boolean.
 Default value: true.
 Wether to display video controls or not.

- * poster: boolean or string.
+  * `poster`: boolean or string.
 Default value: false.
 This option is not implemented yet since it breaks Opera.

- * width: integer.
+  * `width`: integer.
 Video width in pixels.

- * height: integer.
+  * `height`: integer.
 Video height in pixels.

 Note: In order to have a nice fallback for Internet Explorer it's probably a good idea to always pass video width and heigth.